perfectmak/libra-core/Readme.md

 ```

 ### Executing Transactions with Custom Program
-You will eventually be able to transfer libra coins from your account to another account using `client.execute()` function, but it is also still a work in progress.
+You can execute a program using `client.execute()` take a look at how `client.transferCoins()` uses it for transfer transactions.
-You are welcome to help contribute to making this work as well.
+You are welcome to help contribute to making this documentation better.

 ## Development
 - Clone the repository